 While it is entirely possible to arrange for flight tickets and hotel packages online, we found it better in many ways to go with a tour company specializing in outbound travel services.
 Moreover, our Holyland trip reservation prepared us to better deal with the shortcomings of the tour company personnel.
 Even so, many surprises lurk for a first-time South Asia bound traveler.
 Below is a list of gotchas to avoid when reserving a trip to South Asian countries from Kerala:

-b) When choosing packages, it is vital one is clear on what exactly is offered.
+- When choosing packages, it is vital one is clear on what exactly is offered.
 The itineraries provided tend to be on the cryptic side.
 It pays to ask and verify what the offer comprises of before signing up.
-Further, it is best to contact the tour providers with one’s concerns as opposed to the local tour company.
+Further, it is best to contact the tour providers in the host country directly with one’s concerns as opposed to the tour company you signed up with in Kerala.
 The local tour company representatives are not the final authority and in many cases can be fairly inaccurate.

-h) Online check-in is a breeze and highly recommended for Air Asia flights as otherwise one might end-up in crappy seats – online check-in can be done 7 days in advance.
-There are pages to sign-up for seat selection, seating upgrades, travel insurance, etc. But, there was no option to purchase meals online.
-Better to do that via your travel agent or through the website (not the check-in area).
+- Online check-in is a breeze and highly recommended for Air Asia flights as otherwise one might end-up in crappy seats – online check-in can be done 7 days in advance.
+There are pages to sign-up for seat selection, seating upgrades, travel insurance, etc. But, there was no option to purchase meals in that interface.
+Better to do that via your travel agent or through the website.

 - Trip Report to Genting.

 - Trip Report to Kuala Lumpur (KL).